Getting VAT right is an inescapable part of being in business for all but the smallest organisations.

-Although limited cost businesses are restricted to a higher fixed rate of 16.5%, those businesses that do not fall into the limited cost category can apply fixed VAT flat rates ranging from 4% to 14.5% to their gross turnover, including VAT, depending on the business sector or type.
+Although limited cost businesses are restricted to a higher fixed rate of 16.5%, those businesses that don’t fall into the limited cost category can apply fixed VAT flat rates ranging from 4% to 14.5% to their gross turnover, including VAT, depending on the business sector or type.

 An advertising agency would apply a fixed VAT flat rate of 11%, for example, with that figure falling to 9% for a textile manufacturer.